JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 >"3.82 ESTATE RENEWAL:  Where redevelopment of affordable housing is proposed, it should not be permitted unless it is replaced by better quality accommodation, providing at least an equivalent __floorspace__ of affordable housing."

 The London Plan however, specifies that this should be calculated in terms of floorspace.

+The GLA stage 1 report for the outline site says that comprehensive floorspace figures for the Aylesbury estate are not available.

 Paragraph 353 of the planning committee report confirms that _"The total existing floorspace on the FDS equates to approximately 54,747sqm"_.
 Paragraph 2.5 of the Acquiring Authority's updated Statement of Case confirms that 22 of the existing properties on the order land were owned privately by leaseholders.
 Allowing an average sqm floorspace per leaseholder flat of 80sqm results in an approximate overall existing affordable housing floorspace on the FDS of 53,000sqm.